 - OLTP: Online Transactional Processing

 - Requirement gathering is one phase in data warehouse design.
 It needs to determine the criteria and implement them successfully.
-There will be two strategies used for data warehouse design one is called the business, and another one is called technical.
+Thus, there will be two strategies used for data warehouse design: the business, and the technical.

 - The business strategy focuses on the long-term business view and helps to increase the profit for growth.
 The technical strategy requirement is based on user reporting, analysis, hardware selection, development method, testing technique, implementation environment, and user training.

 - When we determined the business and technical strategy, we also need to design the BCP (Disaster Recovery) plan.
 When there is a disaster happen by human or natural, we need to have a plan to recover the data quickly and ensure no data lose.
 Developing the disaster recovery plan is one of the challenges and makes a trust for the organization.

 - Once we gathered the data for data warehouse design, we need to make a proper environment setup for development, testing, and production.
 Preferably there should be a separate system for application, database, and separate for reporting/ETL as well.

 - When we are building a separate environment for each, it ensures all the changes can be developed/ tested and then move on to production.

 - If we have a single environment which designed for all these activities, it could be end-up with issue and data lose.
 For example, when there is an incident that occurred in the system, we couldn’t able to navigate and find out the way to fix it, and it makes it more complex.

 - Once the requirement gathering and environment are set up, the next is to design how to connect the data source, process, and store in the data warehouse.
 This technique is called data modelling.
 It can be an analysis of the object and the relationship between the others.